 I’m Ella, inimitable lover of all things purple.
 In the Purple family three out of five of us (including me) are on the autistic spectrum.
-I also have a chronic health condition, hypermobile spectrum disorder.
+I also have a chronic health condition, hypermobile Ehlers-danlos syndrome.
 So life can be a challenge but also a lot of fun!

 Purple Ella began life as a parenting blog in August 2011 shortly after the birth of my youngest child.
 In 2015 my eldest daughter and I both received an autism diagnosis.
 My youngest daughter’s autism diagnosis followed in 2016.
 She has since been diagnosed with dyslexia.
 I’m fascinated by autism, and passionate about helping to support people on the spectrum, so Purple Ella now has an autistic lifestyle focus.

 I live in Bristol with my family and I love my life.
 I enjoy lego building, board games, and hanging out with my friends and family.

 Mr Purple, electrician extraordinaire.
 Hard working, and an absolutely brilliant Dad to the Purple children.
 He’s green fingered, pottering around the garden in any spare chance he has.
 He loves all things Tolkien and enjoys watching nature documentaries.

 We have been married since 2001, and we love each other as much now as we did the day we said I do.